Careers360 Logo

 9. Environmental Law: This field focuses on the legal aspects of protecting the environment and natural resources.
 Understanding environmental regulations, pollution control, and conservation measures is essential.
 For instance, a company violating environmental regulations may face legal consequences.

 10. Intellectual Property Law: This branch deals with legal rights and protections for creations of the mind, such as inventions, trademarks, copyrights, and patents.
 Understanding the requirements for obtaining intellectual property rights and the infringement of these rights is important.
-For example, a case involving the unauthorised use of a copyrighted work would require analysis of intellectual property laws.
+For example, a case involving the unauthorised use of a copyrighted work would require an analysis of intellectual property laws.

 11. Human Rights Law: This field focuses on the rights and freedoms inherent to all human beings.
 Understanding international conventions and domestic laws that safeguard human rights is crucial.
 For instance, a case relating to discrimination or violation of freedom of expression would involve human rights considerations.